influxdata/kapacitor/README.md

     I like the simplicity of putting all the information in a single file.
     I can also see issues where you have a single script that processes data from several different sources and duplicating/importing or otherwise maintaining that association could get difficult.

+    Based on my POC it is helpful to know where the DSL script is a streamer or batcher script before parsing so I think we should leave the DSL as just the script and not the meta information.
+    We should probably find a way to encapsulate the meta information in a config file or something though so its not all CLI args.

 * Q: How is Kapacitor different than other stream processing engines like Storm, Spark, and Flink, apart from its golang and specific to the TICK stack?
     A: I think we need to understand where we are going to be different than these other tools so we can adjust correctly from their design patterns.